 Peru’s Fiscal Stabilization Fund

-Peru has a fiscal stabilization fund (FEF).
-[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Peru has a fiscal stabilization fund (FEF). [ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 After lengthy debates, the Singapore Ministry of Finance moved forward to jump start the creation of a project finance company.
 Established in 2012, the company is named Clifford Capital and it will be managed as a commercially-run organization.
-In fact, its shareholders include Temasek Holdings, Development Bank of Singapore, Sumitomo Mitsui Banking Corporation, Prudential Assurance Company Singapore, John Hancock Life Insurance Company, and Standard Chartered Bank.[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+In fact, its shareholders include Temasek Holdings, Development Bank of Singapore, Sumitomo Mitsui Banking Corporation, Prudential Assurance Company Singapore, John Hancock Life Insurance Company, and Standard Chartered Bank.[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Russian Deputy Finance Minister Sergei Storchak noted that “the agency will be able to buy shares, and the process of very careful entry into stocks will begin.”